 Nikolai Burdenko (1876–1946) was a Chief Surgeon of the Red Army, an Academician of the Academy of Sciences of the USSR, a Colonel General of the Medical Service.

-With the outbreak of the Russo-Japanese War in 1904, Nikolai Burdenko volunteered for the military medical corps.
+With the outbreak of the Russo-Japanese War in 1904, Nikolai Burdenko volunteered for the military medical corps, participated in hostilities in Manchuria.
 He graduated from Yuryev University in 1906.
 From 1907, he worked as a surgeon at the Penza Provincial Hospital.
 From 1910, he was a professor in the Department of Operative Surgery and Topographic Anatomy of Yuryev University.

 In March of 1917, Nikolai Burdenko was appointed acting chief military medical inspector of the Russian army, and in May, chief field military medical inspector.
 From 1923, he was a professor at the medical faculty of Moscow University, where he headed a surgical clinic of the faculty, presently named after him, until the end of his life.
 From 1929, N. Burdenko was the Director of the neurosurgical clinic at the Röntgen Institute of the People's Commissariat of Health of the USSR.